Quick Links

 How does Adaptive Modeler work?

-Adaptive Modeler creates an agent-based market model for a given real world security.
-The model consist of a population of thousands of agents and a Virtual Market.
-Each agent represents a virtual trader or investor with its own assets and technical trading rule.
-Adaptive Modeler then evolves this model step-by-step while feeding it with historical prices of the security.
+Adaptive Modeler creates an agent-based model for a user selected real world security.
+The model consist of a population of thousands of trader agents and a Virtual Market.
+Each agent represents a virtual trader (or investor) with its own assets and technical trading rule.
+Adaptive Modeler then evolves this model step by step while feeding it with market prices of the security.

 Agent-based model cycle

 After every received price, agents evaluate their trading rule and place buy or sell orders on the Virtual Market.
 The clearing price is then calculated and all matching orders are executed.
-The clearing price is taken as the bar-ahead forecast and if necessary a new trading signal is given.
-In a breeding process, some ill performing agents are replaced by new agents whose trading rules are created by genetic programming from trading rules of well performing agents.
-This cycle is repeated for every new quote.
+The clearing price is used as the bar-ahead forecast and if necessary a new trading signal is given.
+In a breeding process, some poor performing agents are replaced by new agents whose trading rules are created by genetic programming from trading rules of well performing agents.
+This cycle is repeated for every new bar.

 Self-organization through the evolution of agents and the resulting price dynamics drives the population to learn to recognize and exploit profit opportunities (market inefficiencies) while adapting to changing market behavior.
 Model evolution never ends.
 When all historical prices have been processed, the model waits for new price data to become available and then evolves further.
 The model thus evolves in parallel with the real-world market and every historical price is used only once for "testing" the trading rules (as in the real world and without the risk of overfitting historical data).
 Trading signals are based on the forecasts and the user's trading preferences.
 (More product information).